What you'll find on this page

 - Information about the benefits of cochlear implants.

 When you live with hearing loss, you miss more than just your hearing.
-If you have moderate to profound hearing loss, a cochlear implant can help you regain your connection to life.
+If you have moderate to profound hearing loss, a cochlear implant may help you regain your connection to everyday life.

 Can a cochlear implant help you?